Environmental Protection Agency (EPA).

 Docket: All documents in the docket are listed in the http://www.regulations.gov index.
 Although listed in the index, some information is not publicly available, e.g., CBI or other information whose disclosure is restricted by statute.
 Certain other material, such as copyrighted material, will be publicly available only in hard copy.
-Publicly available docket materials are available either electronically in http://www.regulations.gov or in hard copy at the ORD Docket, EPA/DC, Public Reading Room.
-The EPA/DC Public Reading Room is located in the EPA Headquarters Library, Room 3334 in the EPA West Building, located at 1301 Constitution Avenue, NW., Washington, DC.
-The hours of operation are 8:30 a.m. to 4:30 p.m.
-Eastern Time, Monday through Friday, excluding Federal holidays.
-Please contact (202) 566-1744 or e-mail the ORD Docket at email@example.com for instructions.
-Updates to the Public Reading Room access are available on the Web site (http://www.epa.gov/epahome/dockets.htm).
+Publicly available docket materials are available either electronically in http://www.regulations.gov or in hard copy at the ORD Docket, EPA/DC, EPA West, Room B102, 1301 Constitution Ave., NW., Washington, DC.
+The Public Reading Room is open from 8:30 a.m. to 4:30 p.m., Monday through Friday, excluding legal holidays.
+The telephone number for the Public Reading Room is (202) 566-1744, and the telephone number for the ORD Docket is (202) 566-1752.

-The June 27-29, 2007 draft HSRB meeting draft report is now available.
-You may obtain electronic copies of this document, and certain other related documents that might be available electronically at www.regulations.gov and the EPA HSRB Web site at http://www.epa.gov/osa/hsrb/.
+The April 4-6, 2006 HSRB meeting draft report is now available.
+You may obtain electronic copies of this document, and certain other related documents that might be available electronically, from the regulations.gov Web site and the HSRB Internet Home Page at http://www.epa.gov/osa/hsrb/.
 For questions on document availability or if you do not have access to the Internet, consult the person listed under FOR FURTHER INFORMATION CONTACT.

 C. What Should I Consider as I Prepare My Comments for EPA?